 This also demonstrates the extended spectral coverage (increase of ca. 200 cm-1) that is acquired with no loss in spectral resolution, due to the extended width of this new sensor type.
-The final goal is to obtain reliable real-time kinetic data on two phase reaction mixtures in which substrates in the organic phase undergo oxidation.
+The final goal is to obtain reliable real-time kinetic data for two-phase reaction mixtures in which substrates in the organic phase undergo oxidation.

 The model reaction chosen for this study is the oxidation of styrene with a dinuclear manganese catalyst (Figure 1).
 Under biphasic conditions (styrene/water) 30% conversion to the epoxide was observed after 14 h (Figure 2) as determined by phase separation and 1H NMR analysis of the organic phase.

 Figure 1: Oxidation of styrene in aqueous carbonate with H2O2 catalysed by a manganese catalyst.

 The biphasic mixture is emulsified in the reactor and a peristaltic pump connected with chemically resistant tubing (PTFE) samples the mixture continuously.
 Upon entering the PTFE tube, the emulsion breaks and a two phase (organic and aqueous) flow (slug flow, 10 mL/s) is obtained.
 The slug flow allows very short periods in which only either an aqueous, organic or air pocket is present within the confocal volume of the Raman probe.